 The sector is dynamic and creates many jobs: SCC has over 6 500 planting partners!
 A number of them are organized into 235 associations and 14 cooperatives supervised by SCC and have their own management body.

 The purchase price of the rubber supplied by the smallholders – in the form of cup lumps – is set by the sector’s inter-professional association (APROMAC), using a price adjustment mechanism that reflects the rubber price on the world market.

 Today, considering the increase in demand in recent years, SCC is investing in order to strengthen its production line.
-In 2014, it increased its manufacturing capacity by 50% reaching an annual export volume of 25 000 tons.
+In 2014, it increased its manufacturing capacity by 50%, in 2022, the processed production could reach 40 000 tons.